UPDATED: Sub-Zero Gasket Replacement Instructions

 This is where it is critical to make sure your gasket is seated correctly.
 Look at the corners of the doors, I bet you notice lots of slack here.
 That is okay because all of your bolts are relatively loose.
 If there is extra slack at the bottom or top, you must move the gasket with your hand until the slack is gone and distributed equally amongst the door.
 With your hands you need to make sure the corners look nice and tidy, they should be tucked in and closely hugging the door frame.
 Look at the image below to see what I mean by a bad installation vs a good installation.
 Once we are in the “good position” and everything is tucked in neatly , we are ready to tight the bolts.

 Tighten the Bolts, Don’t Over Tighten the Bolts!

 Everything is tucked in, the gasket is looking pretty.
 Lets start to tighten the bolts, don’t over tighten them or they will strip.
+If they do strip, and they are not tightening, get some silicon, fill the hole with it and insert screw back in, just to make it air tight.
 Make your way around the door.
 Make sure there isn’t too much slack in one place or another.
 Tighten those bolts!
 Patience, keep checking for slack.
 Almost finished.
-Once complete, the door should close just as it did before, If it needs an adjustment thats another story for another day.
+Once complete, the door should close just as it did before, If it needs an adjustment you can check on top of the door to see your door hardware, adjust by loosening and moving door, this is not necessary if the gasket installation has gone to plan .
 Check out the photo below for a nice looking installation !